 Changing Course Information

 Normally your library manages the information associated with a course.
 When enabled by your library, you can change the start and end dates of a course, or the number of participants associated with a course, while associating a course to a reading list.
 See Associating a Reading List with One or More Courses.

 Creating a Course

-When enabled by your library, an instructor can create a course when accessing Leganto from a CMS using a link to a course that does not yet exist.
+When enabled by your library (Leganto > LTI > Settings > set cms_entry_actions to all or course, set create_course_automatically to false, and configure default_processing_department), an instructor can create a course when accessing Leganto from a CMS using a link to a course that does not yet exist.

 Enter the course information and select Create.

 You can link to a course using the course shareable link (for embedding on any website, email, and so forth).
 When a student accesses Leganto using the link, they see the reading lists associated with the course (see Finding Reading Lists by Course).

 When a list is associated to a course, you can find the course shareable link by selecting Create a shareable link > To Course in the reading list menu.